BrandonParedes/Redes/README.md

 The project consists of realizing a client for chat through the console interface (CLI) using the XMPP communication protocol

+Extensible Messaging and Presence Protocol, better known as XMPP (Extensible Messaging and Presence Communication Protocol), is an open and extensible XML-based protocol, originally devised for instant messaging.

+With the XMPP protocol, a platform for the exchange of XML data that can be used in instant messaging applications is established.

 # Built with

 - NetBeans IDE 8.2 https://netbeans.org/downloads/8.2/